thegenemyers/FASTK/README.md

 ### Sequence Profiles

+The read profiles are stored in N pairs of file, an index and a data pair, that are hidden and identified by a single *stub* file <code>\<root>.prof</code>.
+This stub file contains just the k-mer length followed by the number of threads FastK was run with as two integers.
+The hidden data files, <code>.\<root>.prof.[1,N]</code>, contain the compressed profiles for each read in their order in the input data set, and the hidden index files,
+<code>.\<root>.pidx.[1,N]</code>,
+contain arrays of offsets into the P-files giving the start of each compressed profile.
+An A-file contains a brief header followed by an array of offsets.
-The files with suffixes P# are compressed profiles for each sequence in the input data set, and the files with the suffixes A# are arrays of offsets into the P-files giving the start of each compressed profile.
-The number of offsets in the A-file is one more than the number of profiles in the corresponding P-fille.
-The A-file contains a brief header followed by an array of offsets.
-The last offset is to the end of the P-file so that the profile for sequence b+i is the bytes off[i] to off[i+1]-1 where off[i] is the i'th offset in the A-file.
+The number of offsets in the A-file is one more than the number of profiles.
+This last offset is to the end of the P-file so that the profile for sequence b+i is the bytes off[i] to off[i+1]-1 where off[i] is the i'th offset in the A-file.

 ```